Embassy-SF/haight-st-archive/content/index.md

 ---
-title: Homepage
+title: Haight St. Archives
 ---
-This is the archive and wiki maintained by Embassy SF, to promote best practices for community living, and to preserve cultural artifacts from the community living scene in San Francisco and the wider Bay Area.
+This archive exists to promote best practices for community living, and to preserve cultural artifacts from the community living scene in San Francisco and the wider Bay Area.